 If you’re like, where?, let me help.

 The growing desert community of Tempe in Metropolitan Phoenix is a rising destination that’s just five short minutes from Sky Harbor Airport.
-There are many fun things to do in Tempe AZ that may surprise you – it certainly surprised me!
-From a vibrant college vibe that fosters a great local foodie scene to its walkable downtown, family friendly attractions, arts and culture programming and 24/7 sunshine, this city has a lot to offer visitors looking for things to do in Tempe and reasons to visit this growing desert community in the Valley of the Sun.
+There are many fun things to do in Tempe AZ that may surprise you – they certainly surprised me.
+There’s a vibrant college vibe that fosters a great local foodie scene with fabulous outdoor patios.
+Its downtown is walkable, with family friendly attractions, arts and culture programming.
+And there’s all that 24/7 sunshine.
+This city has a lot to offer visitors looking for things to do in Tempe and reasons to visit this growing desert community in the Valley of the Sun.

 13 Amazing Things to Do in Tempe AZ